akeneo/pim-docs/technical_overview/teamwork_assistant/project_completeness.rst

 Creating a table to gather all data we need to compute the completeness seems to be a good idea but we need some adjustments.
 It can't be scalable if we do this for each user.

-.. _format: format.html

 So let's remove users from this table.
 And now, how can we retrieve the completeness for a user?
-In the project format_, we have product filters.
+In the project :doc:`format <project_creation>`,
+we have product filters.
 From those filters it's easy to know which user is impacted by the product selection.
 To gain some time, we pre-calculate which user is impacted and we link them to project at its creation.
 But it's not scalable either.
 If we add a user, its completeness could not be calculated because he is not linked to the project yet.
 The